anasm87/AI_project/README.md

 `python inference.py --sample_path './../sample.jpeg'`

  ## Trained models
-You can find the fully trained models on CIFAR10 in this link https://drive.google.com/drive/folders/1dzcB8KHD1y6DUzrTyzBRe-vKO6sVFtqG?usp=sharing
+You can find the fully trained models which I have trained on CIFAR10 in this link https://drive.google.com/drive/folders/1dzcB8KHD1y6DUzrTyzBRe-vKO6sVFtqG?usp=sharing